 Author: Claude Opara

 The book is also available at

-A team of Britishers on a slave expedition to coastal West Africa hear the words “Olori Ejo”, the name of a mumbo jumbo that strikes dread in the hearts of locals, and dismiss it as pure superstition.
+A team of Britishers on a slave expedition to coastal West Africa hears the words “Olori Ejo”, the name of a mumbo jumbo that strikes dread in the hearts of locals, and dismisses it as pure superstition.
 But is it?

 “…And the Night Hissed.” is a story set in the early 17th century.
 Reginald Cromwell, the sole medical doctor on board a slave ship, the Mater Lucia, on the West African Coast, is on a trip he’ll never forget.

 He’s saddled with looking after the health of his team and their merchandise.
 The territory is expectedly unfamiliar.
 Their journey through rainforests with tall trees, which form several layers (canopies) above the shortest ones, has an unanticipated peril.